Zoning Planning & Land Use Law in California

 Additionally, if you have been living on your property for a long time, and made improvements on it that complied with the zoning laws in effect at the time, a new zoning law that would be violated by your current use of your property, the new law cannot be enforced against you.
 The U.S. Constitution bars the passage of "ex post facto," or retroactive, laws.
 Once the laws take effect, however, you'll have to comply with the new zoning laws with respect to any new improvements you want to make on your property.

-How Can a California, California Attorney Help?
+What Can A California, California Attorney Do?

 If you are in the early stages of a major construction or remodeling project on your property, especially if it is in a residential area (where zoning laws tend to be most restrictive), you are likely to face one zoning law issue or another.
 Of course, having read this article, you should now be aware that you have rights when it comes to contesting a zoning law as applied to you.
 While such contests do not always come out on the side of the landowner, the help of a brilliant California, California real estate attorney will greatly improve one's chances.